manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 ### Inputs and Outputs

-The hook parameters are whatever it needs to identify the resource it should fetch.
+The hook takes as parameters whatever it needs to fetch the resource.
 In our case, that's a tweet ID.

-It outputs three possible results:
+It outputs one of three possible results:
 - We are waiting for data to arrive. `tweet` is `null`.
 - We received data. `tweet` contains the resource.
 - Something went wrong.
 An `Error` will be _thrown_.
 We can catch it with an [error boundary](https://reactjs.org/docs/error-boundaries.html) anywhere up the component tree.